voucherifyio/voucherify-java-sdk/__tests__/README.md

 ## Running tests

-We strongly recommend running the tests using the `Dockerfile` provided in the root directory.
+We strongly recommend running the tests using the `Dockerfile` provided in [main README.md](../README.md).
-If you prefer to run tests locally, here are the steps you need to follow.
+If you prefer to run tests locally, [here are the steps you need to follow](#running-locally).

 ### Requirements

 - all elements described in [main README.md](../README.md) like Java and Maven
-- Voucherify SDK built locally
+- filled up `.env` file

 ### Running locally